roberta-vieira/project_1-Team-A/Documentation/DC_Setup.md

 ## 3. User Organization and CSV Structure
 Users are created using a PowerShell script that reads from a structured CSV file: `/Scripts/UserList.csv`.

-The organizational structure within Active Directory is organized under a main Organizational Unit (OU) named `DataFort Users`.
+The organizational structure within Active Directory is organized under a main Organizational Unit (OU) named `DataFort Users`.<br>
 Each department is then represented by a sub-OU within this main OU.
 Users are assigned to the corresponding sub-OU according to their departments from the information provided in the document `datafort-organizational chart.pdf`.